Student seated at a table with academic advisor

 B.B.A. readmission

 Students at the B.B.A. level will not be asked to attend community college.
-Readmission decisions at this level will take into consideration the likelihood that students will be able to achieve and maintain good standing to meet graduation requirements, with a minimum GPA of 2.00.
+Readmission decisions at this level will take into consideration the likelihood that the student will be able to achieve and maintain good standing to meet graduation requirements, with a minimum GPA of 2.00.

 Apply for readmission

 Upon meeting with Jane Westra and fulfilling requirements of any readmission plan, students should complete and submit an application for returning student application.
-You will be required to attach a type-written essay (maximum of two pages) which includes a statement of your educational and career goals, an explanation of the circumstances that led to your dismissal and a detailed summary of any steps you have taken to change or alter these circumstances and resolve your past academic difficulties.
+You will be required to attach an essay (maximum of two pages), which includes a statement of your educational and career goals, an explanation of the circumstances that led to your dismissal and a detailed summary of any steps you have taken to change or alter these circumstances and resolve your past academic difficulties.

 Come to the Office of Advising and Admissions for your readmission appointment located in: